iFood

 About the company

-iFood is the biggest food delivery service in Latin America and an unquestionable giant in the industry globally, right up there with DoorDash, Deliveroo, and others.
-Backed by relevant global VCs and companies, such as Innova Capital and Just Eat, respectively, it is currently worth, as of the latest round, USD $5.4bi.
+iFood is the biggest food delivery service in Latin America and an unquestionable global giant in the industry, right up there with DoorDash, Deliveroo, and others.
+Backed by relevant global VCs and companies, such as Innova Capital and Just Eat, it is currently worth, as of the latest round, USD 5.4 billion.
 By the time I left, the company had about 5k+ employees, with the design team being around 40+.

 My journey there

-I joined right after the Logistics team was formed.
-That team was responsible for creating and maturing the newly created driver product.
-At that point, iFood used to partner with several third parties to offer delivery to restaurants.
-However, even then, most restaurants would use their own delivery solution, skewing iFood only as the storefront.
+I joined right after the Logistics team was created.
+We were responsible for creating and maturing the newly developed driver product.
+At that point, iFood used to partner with several third party delivery companies to offer the actual delivery service to restaurants.
+However, even then, most restaurants would use their own solution, utilizing iFood only as the storefront.
+Changing this scenario was the challenge.

-It was a special moment, though, as the team was just starting to take shape.
+It was a special moment, as the team was just starting to take shape.
 We joked around that being in the Logistics team was like being in a startup inside of another startup.
-We had the benefits of not having to be knee-deep into the weeds of financial balance ⎯ given that iFood already was a considerably mature startup at that point ⎯ but also of being very scrappy & fast.
+We had the benefits of not having to be knee-deep into the weeds of financial balance-given that iFood already was a considerably mature startup at that point-but, naturally, had to be very scrappy & fast.

 iFood's early office.

-As the team's first designer, I learned more than I could've ever hoped for, and it speaks to the advantages of a very cross-functional team.
+As the team's first designer, I learned more than I could've ever hoped for-it speaks to the advantages of a very cross-functional team.
 The whole Logistics product team consisted of a tiny group of 3, maybe 4, engineers in charge of setting up all the core APIs and infrastructure.
 There was definitely a lot to do and figure out.

 Cases deep dive